 YOU CAN’T AVOID LIFE’S SHARP EDGES BUT YOU CAN TRANSFORM THEM

 One of the things I love about this story is that it highlights the illusion that we can somehow avoid life’s sharp edges.
-Growing ourselves and our businesses tends to bring up unresolved issues from the depths of our subconscious, like a geyser of black mud.
+Personal and professional growth tends to bring up unresolved issues from the depths of our subconscious, like a geyser of black mud.
 Transforming that is central part of the hero’s journey.

 That said, when those demons appear, it is not so easy to just relax and let go.
 We usually try a number of different approaches to get these uninvited guests to go back to the dungeon.
 Pushing them away often looks like procrastination, addictions, distractions.
 Trying to reason with the inner demons may look like trying to talk yourself out of fears.
 Neither usually work.